 Former Manchester United manager Alex Ferguson famously proved that you could, in fact, win at sport with kids.
 He took his young side to Premier League glory in the 1995/96 season, proving to many that it was not all about experience but banking partly on the future.

 Sport often finds itself in a similar position, keen to invest in the “knowns” and deal with the future when it is closer.
-Whilst the industry as a whole may lay claim to finding ways to reach the future fan, few are acting on it in a meaningful or long-term manner.
+Whilst the industry as a whole may lay claim to finding ways to reach the future fan, few have translated this into repeatable, long-term products.

-As traditional sports face the challenge of attracting and retaining younger audiences, sports rights holders need to search for new ways to connect with this demographic.
+As traditional sports face the challenge of attracting and retaining younger audiences, specifically Gen Z, sports rights holders need to search for new ways to connect with this demographic.
 With cord-cutting and the rise of digital content, traditional media channels are no longer the only way to reach younger viewers.

-This shift has created opportunities for new types of entertainment, such as esports, to capture the attention of younger audiences who may not be as engaged with traditional sports.
+This shift has accelerated the need for rights holders to build native digital products rather than relying solely on traditional extensions, to capture the attention of younger audiences who may not be as engaged with traditional sports.
 As a result, esports has emerged as an important platform for sports rights holders to reach a new generation of fans, who are avid consumers of online gaming and digital content.

-The eSerie A TIM is a complex and exciting esports tournament, with a format similar to a traditional football league season.
-It starts with online qualifiers, followed by a draft, regular season, playoffs and a final eight.
-The tournament features 14 teams divided into two groups running from November to April.
+The eSerie A is a complex and exciting esports tournament, with a format similar to a traditional football league season.
+It starts with online qualifiers, followed by a regular season, playoffs and a final eight.
+The tournament features 16 clubs and 43 pro players across multiple phases.

 “In my opinion, there will always be a hybrid system because it is the best way to give everyone the opportunity to participate," says Stefano Deantoni, Marketing Director of Infront Italy.
 "Many players come from the general public and are 'drafted' to enter professional clubs, so the online part is essential to give anyone the opportunity to participate.
 Even if we did a lot of local events, we would never touch all the people we can reach online."

-Despite the importance of the online component, the trend is moving towards bringing live esports events to the fans.
-The eSerie A TIM has been able to involve the clubs more, especially those with their own stadium.
+Despite the importance of the online component, the model now combines digital-first distribution with live public events.
+The eSerie A has been able to involve the clubs more, especially those with their own stadium.

 "We need to unite the people who play with the people who watch, because it is live that passion comes out and that the strongest emotions for competitive video games are born," adds Deantoni.